-Since the Italian language is essential to understanding Italian culture, I will use – and explain – Italian words frequently.
+The Italian language is essential to understanding Italian culture, so I will use Italian words and expressions frequently.

-For ready reference, this dizionario contains all Italian words and phrases used on STARVING FOR ITALY.
+For ready reference, this dizionario contains the Italian words and phrases used on STARVING FOR ITALY.

 These are short and informal definitions.
 I recommend the Collins Dictionary for fuller explanations.

 ITALIAN WORDS AND PHRASES in STARVING FOR ITALY

 Until next time, often used as a salutation when leaving.

 Aperitifs, or the drinks before a meal.